althafvly/lineage_script/README.md

 Note:

-- The build out directory is out/release-alioth-$BUILD_NUMBER
+- The build should be in any of these location after build.
+  - out/release-alioth-$BUILD_NUMBER
+  - out/target/product/alioth
-- The build out for delta is out/release-alioth-$NEW_BUILD_NUMBER
+- The build out for delta is in
+  - out/release-alioth-$NEW_BUILD_NUMBER
+- Target file should be in any of these location after build.
+  - out/target/product/alioth/obj/PACKAGING/target_files_intermediates/lineage_alioth-target_files-$BUILD_NUMBER.zip
+  - out/release-alioth-$BUILD_NUMBER/lineage_alioth-target_files-$OLD_BUILD_NUMBER.zip
 - Flashing avb_custom_key for AVB-1.0+ (Flash OTA or factory image afterwards)
   ```
   fastboot erase avb_custom_key